standsleeping/prodwatch-extension/README.md

 1. **Configure App**: Set the app name you want to monitor using "ProdWatch: Set App Name"
 2. **Open Python Files**: The extension automatically activates when you open Python files
-3. **View Call Counts**: Function call counts from production appear as CodeLens above each function definition (scoped to your configured app)
+3. **View Call Counts**: Function call counts from production appear as CodeLens above each function definition (only shown for functions with calls, scoped to your configured app)
 4. **Detailed Information**: Hover over any function to see:
    - Recent calls with actual parameters used in production
    - Execution time metrics
    - Error information if the function failed
+   - Watch status (Active, Pending, Failed, Mixed States, Not Requested)
+   - **Watch Function button** - click to request monitoring for functions not currently being watched
+5. **Request Function Monitoring**: Use the "Watch Function" button in hover tooltips to request monitoring for specific functions
-5. **Stay Updated**: Data refreshes automatically when switching between files, or enable automatic polling for real-time updates, or manually refresh on demand
+6. **Stay Updated**: Data refreshes automatically when switching between files, or enable automatic polling for real-time updates, or manually refresh on demand

 ## Requirements